Have you ever thought about getting art commissioned for your home?

 ‘Commissioning Christian to create two unique artworks for my home was a great experience, not only did he keep me updated as the artworks developed but he made the process fun and enjoyable’ Gemma Hitchcock

-Here are a selection of other artworks I have been commissioned to complete over the last 12 months.
+Here are a selection of other artworks I have been commissioned, due to the personal nature of commissions I can only show a limited selection of artworks on my website.

 I'm now open for commissions, so if you need more information about getting a unique piece of artwork, get in-touch and let's have a chat.